A Short Guide To Visiting Coba Ruins, Mexico

 Car rental

-Coba Ruins is just 47 kilometers (29.2 miles) from Tulum, which means it’s a short enough distance for an easy day trip from the seaside destination.
+Coba Ruins is just 47 kilometers (29.2 miles) from Tulum, which means it’s a short enough distance for an easy Coba ruins day trip from the seaside destination.
 Taking a trip in your own rented car is fairly straightforward – particularly because there are numerous options for car rental in Tulum itself.

 Surprisingly, a lot of people actually do opt to drive themselves to Coba.
 Part of the reason for this is that it gives you greater flexibility and freedom, not least in allowing you to stop off at various sights along the way – cenotes, for example.